 Overall, I enjoyed this book — but I have to admit that this was a little emotionally heavy for a beach read.

 About the Author (Author Profile)Sarah W. Caron is a freelance writer, editor and recipe developer.
-She lives in Connecticut with her two kids, husband and two beagles.
+She lives in Maine with her two kids.
 And she loves the beach, writing and good books ...

 Sites That Link to this Post